karlproject/dev-buildout/README.txt

   $ bin/develop co karl
   $ bin/buildout -No

-Source code will now be in src/karl and src/karlserve.
+Source code will now be in src/karl.

 When playing with the code it's usually very useful to have some sample content added to the site, so that it looks a bit closer to a real site.